laurikjk/RSA-cryptosystem/Documentation/test_document.md

 <img src=https://github.com/LauriKajakko/RSA-cryptosystem/blob/main/Documentation/images/Screenshot%20from%202020-12-17%2015-33-16.png />

-* There is an end to end test that uses message conversion and RSA
+* RSA is tested end to end
 * All the algorithms are tested separately

 ### Performance tests: